Frequently Asked Questions

 How does the Infinity Project help candidates?

 The Infinity Project strives to be a resource to women interested in serving in judicial office in a variety of ways.
+The Project partners with affinity bar organizations in Eighth Circuit states to offer half-day training sessions (“bootcamps”) for under-represented judicial aspirants.
 The Project serves as a clearinghouse for candidates who have indicated an interest in serving on the Eighth Circuit bench or other federal and state courts in the region by collecting and distributing information about the various pathways to becoming a judge.
-The Project helps to educate legislators, the public, and its members about the judicial selection processes at the state and federal levels, as well as offers support and connections to women interested in seeking appointment to the bench.
+The Project helps to educate legislators, the public, and its members about the judicial selection processes at the state and federal levels, as well as offers support (mock interviews, application reviews) and connections to women interested in seeking appointment to the bench.

 How can I get involved?